Jennyznz/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Javascript game, played in the console
+Basic Javascript game, played in the console